linkeddatalayouts/linkeddatalayouts.github.io/_pages/layouts.md

 ## `lidl:Attribute`

 A `lidl:Attribute` encapsulates a specific sub-element of a `lidl:Composite` layout.

-Each `lidl:Attribute` instance MUST define the `lidl:Layout` of the encapsulated element, and it SHOULD specify the sub-element's order and count with respect to its containing `lidl:Composite`.
+Each `lidl:Attribute` instance MUST define the `lidl:Layout` of the encapsulated element.

+Each `lidl:Attribute` instance SHOULD specify the sub-element's order and count with respect to its containing `lidl:Composite`.

+If a `lidl:Attribute` instance does not specify the sub-element's order, a LiDL engine will continue to consume sub-elements of the specified layout until the next in order attribute of the containing `lidl:Composite` layout is matched.
+{: .notice--info}

 ```
 @prefix xsd: <http://www.w3.org/2001/XMLSchema#> .